 Several weeks ago Iodine launched Start – a new way to tell if your antidepressant is working for you.
 You would interact with it and it would guide you without – it promised – giving any of your data to the pharmaceutical industry.
 It offered reports to help you work out if your medication was helping or not.
 Sounded a bit too close to RxISK for comfort.

 Its testimonials say it’s empowering and that being able to track your personal journey to wellness makes a big difference.

 Some of us downloaded it.
 The technoranti (tech-ignorant) among us couldn’t get it to work, which is where the real story lies.
 Others could get Start to start.

 Calling it Night by Night would have been too much of a give away.
-The Day by Day brochure is here.
+Here is the Day by Day brochure.
 It’s difficult to see this information – billed as helpful – as anything other than more poisonous than the medication.

 But if you can’t then get it to work, it doesn’t go away.
 It continues to message you for months even though you haven’t filled up the rating scales necessary for your report.
 You could be swinging from the chandelier or in your grave but the beeps will still come – as long as there is life in your phone.

 For centuries, maybe millennia, people have worried about evil spirits and vampires because of unsettling features like the fact that nails and hair keep growing after death.
 The possibility of possession seemed real enough to make it look like a good idea to dispose of a corpse quickly.

 Who knows what the peasants of Eastern Europe – or an Irishman like Bram Stoker – would have conjured out of Start?